MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/LAB_05b_Perform soft-delete and purge protection key vault recovery.md

 ![image](https://github.com/MicrosoftLearning/Secure-Azure-services-and-workloads-with-Microsoft-Cloud-Security-Benchmark/assets/91347931/f10095de-5d70-4412-90cf-320a6eb935f9)

-  > Results: You have performed Azure key Vault recovery management with soft delte and purge protection in the Azure portal.
+  > **Results**: You have performed Azure key Vault recovery management with soft delte and purge protection in the Azure portal.